liuhoward/teaching/business_intelligence/MIS587_data_warehouse_example1.md

-25. Similar to "Time Lookup", use sql codes below to create lookups for employee, category, supplier, shipper.
+25. Similar to `Time Lookup`, use sql codes below to create lookups for employee, category, supplier, shipper.

 `Employee Lookup`